mcowger/Carvera_Controller/README.md

 - [Squashfs-tools](https://github.com/plougher/squashfs-tools) is required if building Linux AppImages.
 On Debian based systems it's provided by the package `squashfs-tools`.
 This is only required if packaging for linux.
 - [gettext](https://www.gnu.org/software/gettext/) is required for language file generation. [gettext-iconv-windows](https://mlocati.github.io/articles/gettext-iconv-windows.html) project has a version with Windows packages.
 - For building iOS app, you need a working XCode installation as well as the build tool that can be installed with `brew install autoconf automake libtool pkg-config`
+- Building the Android app needs a Linux host.
+The prerequisites can be found here: [buildozer prerequisites](https://buildozer.readthedocs.io/en/latest/installation.html).
+A script to install them is provided in `scripts/install_android_prereqs.sh`.
+Be aware that buildozer downloads/installs multiple GB of Android development tooling.

 ### Installing Poetry